irlnathan/s-generators-docs/generator-overview.md

 - sails-generate-new
 - sails-generate-views
 - sails-generate-views-jade
-> Although not a stand-alone module there's one other _generator_ accessed via `$sails generate api`
+- Although not a stand-alone module there's one other _generator_ accessed via `sails generate api`

-**But what about if I want to create my own Generator?**
+**But what if I want to create my own Generator?**

-I am so glad you asked!
-Believe it or not, there's a _Generator_ for that -- `sails-generate-generator`.
+To begin the process of generating a generator you can use `sails-generate-generator`.
 For this tutorial I'm going to create a default _generator_ and explain some of the its default behavior.

 >**Note:** The idea of creating a _generator_ by invoking a _generator_ may seem like some kind of demented infinite loop but trust me it will soon become crystal clear.